Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Concluding remarks

-A few potential questions are still open for future research.
-First, the key strategy in our paper is accumulative regularization, which requires us to solve a series of proximal mapping subproblems consecutively.
+\cmo{Three} potential question is still open for future research. \cmo{ First, t}he key strategy in our paper is accumulative regularization, which requires us to solve a series of proximal mapping subproblems consecutively.
 It will be interesting to study whether the algorithm framework can be further simplified, e.g., to a single-loop implementation.
-Similar questions are also open in the parameter-free implementation: in the strongly convex case, we need to call a series of our AR function to compute an approximate solution.
-In the nonconvex case, we need to call a series of our SCAR function.
-It would be interesting to study whether the implementation of parameter-free algorithms can be simplied, e.g., to single-loop.
-Second, in the design of our parameter-free AR algorithm for convex optmization, we require a subroutine $\cA$ that does not require the knowledge of Lipschitz constant $L$ and computes an approximate solution as well as an estimate of the Lipschitz constant.
-In practice, there exists algorithms that does not require knowledge of $L$ and computes an approximate solution, but does not offer an estimate of the Lipschitz constant, e.g., \cite{lan2015bundle,lan2023simple}.
-It will be interesting if our parameter-free implementation of AR does not rely on any estimate of $L$ from the subroutine $\cA$.
-Third, the performance of our parameter-free algorithm for the convex and unconstrained case might be affected by the initial guess $D_0$ of the distance to optimal solutions.
-While the guess $D_0$ can be made without knowledge of any problem parameter, if the intial guess of $D_0$ is too pessimistic and is in order of magnitude larger than $\operatorname{dist}(x_0, X^*)$, our complexity result might be worse than the desired $\cO(1)\sqrt{{L\|x_0 - x^*\|}/{\varepsilon}}$.
-It will be interesting to design strategies with optimal complexity in the situation of pessimistic guess of $D_0$.
+Similar questions are also open in the parameter-free implementation: in the strongly convex case, we need to call a series of the AR function to compute an approximate solution.
+In the nonconvex case, we need to call a series of the SCAR function.
+It would be interesting to study whether the implementation of parameter-free algorithms can be simplified. \cmo{ Second, the parameters of our algorithms depend on the accuracy threshold $\varepsilon$ of desired approximate solution.
+While the value of $\varepsilon$ is necessary in determining the termination of algorithms, it will be interesting to study whether an algorithm could be developed in which the parameters do not depend on the value of $\varepsilon$.
+Assuming that the target accuracy is unknown, one straightforward strategy is to set the target accuracy to be $1/2$ of the current gradient norm when calling our algorithms, and repeat this procedure multiple times until the desired accuracy is reached.
+This strategy will allow us to be more adaptive to the target accuracy without impacting the order of the total gradient complexity.
+However, it would be an interesting research topic to study whether a better implementation than the aforementioned straightforward strategy can be developed.
+Third, for practical purpose, our proposed algorithm should likely be tuned, for example, to allow more flexible selection of the parameter $\sigma_s$ and $N_s$, early termination, or warm start among different calls to subroutine $\cA$.
+Due to the length of our paper, we defer some of the above research questions for future studies. }